Our Team

 A woman with long wavy brown hair wearing a red sleeveless top, smiling, standing indoors near a window with sunlight, with a dark curtain and some plants in the background.

-Lauren Giles-PhD Student & Research Coordinator
+Lauren Giles (she/her)-PhD Student & Research Coordinator

 Lauren is a PhD student in the Experimental Psychology program at Dalhousie University.
 Her dissertation projects aim to explore resilience-related predictors of postpartum depression.
 Lauren’s primary role at the DPRC is the coordination of the Maternal Childhood Experiences and Perinatal Health study.